tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 * The sections on grouping and multi-indexing contain abstract concepts that can be difficult to grasp without visual representation.
 Therefore, be sure to show the slides before walking through the demo to give students a chance to absorb the conceptual information.

 * Be sure to set the pace by checking for understanding, having TAs and yourself circulate during activities to assist student progress, and creating a sense of urgency without making students feel rushed.
 Stick to the time tracker as closely as possible, and encourage students to attend office hours if they feel lost or stuck.

-Lastly, encourage students to work as partners in-class on activities so that they can collaborate, troubleshoot, and discuss APIs as 2-person teams.
+* Encourage students to work as partners in-class on activities so that they can collaborate, troubleshoot, and discuss APIs as 2-person teams.
 Turn-and-teach, student led reviews, and group activities have been created to assist with this.

 * Have your TAs keep the class on schedule with the [Time Tracker](TimeTracker.xlsx).